co-vid-communication/co-vid-communication.github.io/index.md

 It also facilitates health care workers on home isolation to continue to connect with patients remotely and significantly reduces PPE consumption.

 ![Thumbs up](.\assets\thumbs_up_hallway_512.png)

+## Disclaimer information
+- Signal is a secure messaging app.
+Messages are stored on your device.
+They are never stored on Signal's server (except temporarily then deleted).
+In particular they are never stored on a US or foreign server and subject to US or foreign laws.